- about mussels

-- That PEI and NS fresh blue cultured mussels are a ‘power food’?
+- That PEI fresh blue cultured mussels are a ‘power food’?
 Not only are they a healthy choice for you and your family, but they are also harvested with a concern for the environment.

 - That mussels have more iron and Vitamin B12 than beef?
 Now that’s really saying something!